 We report the estimates of the effects on income and wealth of individual households in a series of figures with 'micro' impulse responses obtained in the micro-simulation described in section 2.2.
 The impulse responses are grouped in terms of quintiles of the income and wealth distributions.
-For the sake of readability, we plot only the median results of our micro-simulations across the draws of the aggregate VAR results used in the micro-simulations, while Table 2 reports also the credible regions for the Gini coefficients computed by using the whole distribution of the aggregate VAR impulse responses.
+For the sake of readability, we plot the median results of our micro-simulations across the draws of the aggregate VAR results used in the micro-simulations.
+To provide an assessment of the uncertainty surrounding the micro-impulse responses, a solid line indicates that the 16th-84th percentiles of the distribution of the micro-impulse response functions do not include the zero.22